 For years, he would set up one tree in the breezeway of their home.
 The other tree, which she said was never assembled, was stored down in the basement.

 I think that was the tree that I bought.
 The branches gleam very brightly and are in very good condition.
 They are even a few extra branches and I think they might be from the other tree.

 On the day of the garage sale, I camped out in front of her house to get first dibs.
 I was surprised that I didn't have any competition for it.
 It was $20, which, yes, was quite a steal.

-It didn't have a stand, but a few weeks later, I found one at the thrift store for $5.
+The tree didn't have a stand, but a few weeks later, I found one at the thrift store for $5.
 And then I found a color wheel at an estate sale.
 It was another bargain at $4.

-The atmosphere that the wheel creates makes me reluctant to put everything back in the basement.
 I haven't grown tired of coming home, turning on the color wheel, and watching the sparkles dance across the ceiling.

 Yes, she is wrapped around the tree with a bit of wire.
 It seemed the way to go because I didn't want to damage the branch at the top.

-I'll let you know if its still up at Easter.
+I'll let you know if it's still up at Easter.